etcimon/etcimon/README.md

 # Hi there, I'm Etienne! 👋

 I'm a software developer and inventor passionate about creating efficient and robust software solutions.
-My work primarily revolves around system-level programming, asynchronous operations, and cryptographic implementations, with a strong emphasis on the D programming language.
+I have an engineering degree and my work primarily revolves around system-level programming, asynchronous operations, and cryptographic implementations, with a strong emphasis on the D programming language.
 I run [globecsys](https://globecsys.com) when I'm not coding as a hobby.

 ## GitHub Code-Author Statistics